fluffywaffles/prettybad-util/readme.md

 Also, programmers are smart enough to be allowed to mutate when they want to.
 I call this the "give a man a footgun" principle of API design.
-It has a saying that goes... uh... "give a man a footgun, and he'll have 1 foot and learnt a lesson, or he'll reinvent wheels".
+It has a saying that goes... uh... "give a man a footgun, and he'll have 1 foot and learnt a lesson, or he'll reinvent wheels."
 Or something like that.
 One of those is supposed to be the good outcome.
 I can't remember which.

 So there, I had reasons.
 Never let it be said I was unreasonable.
 Insane,